au-nlp/project-milestone-p2-group23/README.md

 - Consider training a model to extract more impactful/recent information rather than content from boring discussion.
 - Exclude low information days from trading
 - Because the code is general enough, we can iterate over ideas generated by the t5 model and see which have more or less corelation with different traded instruments("AAPL", "BTC-USD" etc.).
 (Instead of searching with ideas by hand).
 Play around with bigger t5 models and with the prompt ofcourse.
-- Have better plots denoting the corelation and the "tradability" of the market according to our information.
+- Have better plots(different metrics) denoting the corelation and the "tradability" of the market according to our information.

+### Organization within the team.
+As you know, we lost our team mate 'Inaki' :(.
+We got a couple meetings with him showing how to use python, but we couldn't change the faith in the end.
+We even had 1-1 sessions.
+Anyways, the organization needs and will be much better from now on.
+Because the project was at the begining, it fastly developed and didn't allow all the members to contribute the same.
+Following the timeline, each week will have a meeting in the weekend were we show that we achieved the intermediate goals.

 # Appendix